IDEAS INTO ACTION

 The other big initiative in this space was the launch of Action for Happiness in April 2011, to provide tools for happiness in communities and daily life.
 AfH was put together by Richard Layard, Anthony Seldon and me, and appointed Mark Williamson as its first, and very effective, Chief Executive.
 It’s a fantastic organisation – with hundreds of thousands of members, the Dalai Lama as patron (since 2014), and great impact through workplaces, schools and communities, and a model of how carefully organised knowledge can make the world a better place.
 A recent rigorous evaluation of its 'Exploring What Matters' programme showed remarkable results in terms of both wellbeing and social connectedness and this is now being scaled up substantially.
 Its recent monthly calendars now regularly get 20m plus downloads.

 STRATEGY IN GOVERNMENT

-My work in the UK government led to a growing interest in systematic strategy – and a belief that the public sector needs different methods from those in use in the military and business.
+My roles in the UK government led to a growing interest in systematic strategy – and a belief that the public sector needs different methods from those in use in the military and business.
 I was lucky to work with several Prime Ministers - Tony Blair and Gordon Brown in the UK, Kevin Rudd in Australia - who understood the need for strategy to protect against the tyranny of events while also understanding the need to be agile too.
 The work at the Strategy Unit – where I was the first director, from 2000-4 - showed that there was very little good material available, and so I commissioned the development of better tools.
 Some of these were summarised in my book ‘The Art of Public Strategy’ (published by OUP) and applied in subsequent work with governments around the world including Australia, Singapore, France, UAE, Canada, China and Japan, and the creation of a loose network of strategy units across the world.
 The SU grew to around 150 staff at its peak, and encouraged departments to set up their own teams.
 The aim was to use systems methods to see issues in the round, and to design strategies that aligned short, medium and long-term objectives.